JoshData/python-email-validator/README.md

 they will probably give you grief if you're using email for login.
 (See later in the document about that.)

-The validator checks that the domain name in the email address resolves.
+The validator checks that the domain name in the email address has a (non-null) MX DNS record indicating that it is configured for email.
 There is nothing to be gained by trying to actually contact an SMTP server, so that's not done here.
 For privacy, security, and practicality reasons servers are good at not giving away whether an address is deliverable or not: email addresses that appear to accept mail at first can bounce mail after a delay, and bounced mail may indicate a temporary failure of a good email address (sometimes an intentional failure, like greylisting).
+(A/AAAA-record fallback is also checked.)

 The function also accepts the following keyword arguments (default as shown):